Frequently Asked Questions

 Can I try it out before committing to the whole series?

-You are welcome to attend the first or second class in a series as a drop-in.
-We recommend that if you're considering joining, take a moment to check out our videos and songs to see if it feels like a good fit.
+Sometimes the first class in a series is open to drop-ins.
+If you're wondering whether it'll be a good fit, we recommend that if you're considering joining, take a moment to check out our videos and songs to see if it feels like a good fit.

 I don't know how to read music, is that okay?